 Ethnic News Watch - Provides full-text articles from ethnic, minority and native press.
 More than 270 titles, 1960 to present.

 General OneFile (Gale) - Includes Expanded Academic.
 Full-text articles from journals and magazines, may limit to only search full-text and within a date range.

 PsycINFO - Includes information about the psychological aspects of related fields such as medicine, psychiatry, nursing, sociology and education to name a few.

 Depending upon your topic, you may want to explore other databases in a specific discipline or subject area.
-You may do this at our "Find Article by Subject" page.
+You may do this at our "Databases by Subject" page.

 You will want to evaluate carefully all Internet resources you use to support your research topic.
 The Oviatt Library provides information within its Research Strategies pages to assist in effective evaluation.

 - Citing Your Sources - For MLA Citation Information, select the MLA Style Guide.
 See the "Subscription Databases (article/s)" section in the left column.

 - Why Cite?
 Avoiding Plagiarism